sel4devkit/sel4devkit-manual/src/src/activity/microkit_usb_driver/main.md

 ![screenshot](system_architecture.png)

 One Protection Domain (PD) acts as a central driver which handles all of the initialization and communicates with the hardware via MMIO.
 There are additional PD's for the memory handler, software interrupts and hardware interrupts.
-Task thread is for hotplugging and is not currently implemented.

 ### Memory considerations